 Allergic reaction

 As with most drugs, some people can have an allergic reaction after taking Promacta.
 However, it’s not known how often allergic reactions occur with Promacta.
-Clinical studies don’t include reports of allergic reactions or the frequency of such reactions.
+Clinical trials don’t include reports of allergic reactions or the frequency of such reactions.

 Symptoms of a mild allergic reaction can include: